dahlia/fedify/docs/manual/federation.md

 be sent immediately.

 `MessageQueue` is an abstract interface that represents a message queue.
-Currently, there are only two implementations of `MessageQueue`, which are the `InProcessMessageQueue` and `DenoKvMessageQueue` classes.
+For now, Fedify provides two built-in implementations of `MessageQueue`, which are `InProcessMessageQueue` and `DenoKvMessageQueue` classes.
 The `InProcessMessageQueue` class is for testing and development purposes, and the `DenoKvMessageQueue` class is a Deno KV-backed implementation for production use (as you can guess from the name, it is only available in Deno runtime).

+As a separate package, [@fedify/redis] provides [`RedisMessageQueue`] class, which is a Redis-backed implementation for production use.

-However, you can define your own `MessageQueue` implementation if you want to use a different message queue.[^1]
+You can define your own `MessageQueue` implementation if you want to use a different message queue.[^1]

 > [!IMPORTANT]
 > While the `queue` option is optional, it is highly recommended to provide